null

 Soundproofing Your Home from noisy AC Unit

 Soundproofing immediately around the air conditioning unit is the most cost-effective way to reduce noise, but in some situations you'll need to consider soundproofing the house itself.
 The most common path for noise from an air conditioner positioned outside a bedroom to get into the home is through the window.
-There's multiple ways to soundproof a window, as well as varying costs of soundproofing a window.
+There are multiple ways to soundproof a window, and huge range in the amount soundproofing a window costs.
 When it comes to soundproofing a wall, the window is typically the weakest point due to its lower STC rating.
+You may also need to soundproof your ductwork.

 By adding Fantastic Frame window inserts to an existing window, you will reduce the noise through the window by up to 80%.
 Depending on your configuration, the window may not be the weak point and so you'd need to look into how to soundproof a room.
 If you're unsure on what to do, you can always reach out to us and we'll talk through solutions with you.
 If your furnace or HVAC unit is in a closet, check out our how-to article for a soundproof hvac closet.